AdobeDocs/commerce-learn.en/help/app-builder/first-app/testing-locally.md

 ---
 title: Testing locally
-description: Learn how to test your first Adobe Developer App Builder app
+description: Learn how to test your first Adobe Developer App Builder app.
-landing-page-description: Learn how to test your first Adobe Developer App Builder app
+landing-page-description: Learn how to test your first Adobe Developer App Builder app.
 kt: 12427
 doc-type: tutorial
 audience: all